Battle of Wadi al-Khaznadar: Casualties

 Mamluk sources state that only 200 Mamluk soldiers had been killed whilst Mongol casualties numbered 5,000-10,000.
-These figures are considered false as an important factor in the battle was the fact that the right flank of the Mamluks had collapsed yet only 200 soldiers died during the entire battle.
+These figures are considered false as an important factor in the battle was that the right flank of the Mamluks had collapsed yet only 200 soldiers died during the entire battle.

 Despite the apparent casualty disparity, it is assumed from the fact that the Mongols were left in control of the battlefield and went on to capture Damascus that the Mamluks suffered a "serious reverse".

 Aftermath

 The Mamluk army fled southwards towards Damascus.
-However, en route they were constantly harassed by 12,000 Maronite and Druze bowmen.
-One group of Mongols under general Mulay then split off from Ghazan's main force and pursued the Mamluks as far as Gaza, pushing them back to Egypt.
+However, en route, they were constantly harassed by 12,000 Maronite and Druze bowmen.
+One group of Mongols under General Mulay then split off from Ghazan's main force and pursued the Mamluks as far as Gaza, pushing them back to Egypt.

 The Mongols, who had claimed a "great victory", continued their march south until they reached Damascus.
 The city was soon sacked and its citadel besieged.

 There were no concerted Christian efforts to build on the Mongol victories and the Mamluks were soon in repossession of Syria and Palestine after the Mongol withdrawal.
-Participation of the Georgian and Armenian troops in the campaign was apparently unrelated to the western Christian Crusades.
+Participation of the Georgian and Armenian troops in the campaign was unrelated to the Western Christian Crusades.

-After the Battle of Wadi al-Khaznadar the Mongols kept pushing into Palestine eventually reaching Jerusalem.
-Small raiding parties raided all throughout Palestine as far as Gaza until the Mongol army withdrew in 1300 out of need of fodder for their horses and to repel an invasion by the Chagatai Khanate.
+After the Battle of Wadi al-Khaznadar, the Mongols kept pushing into Palestine, eventually reaching Jerusalem.
+Small raiding parties raided throughout Palestine as far as Gaza until the Mongol army withdrew in 1300 out of the need for fodder for their horses and to repel an invasion by the Chagatai Khanate.